 |Admissions Managerfirstname.lastname@example.org||01484 222230 Ext 202|

-The Academy will be non selective, taking in mixed, multi ethnic students of all abilities and serving the local community first.
-The Academy will retain its current/ previous admissions criteria and catchment area / priority admission area (PAA).
-The Academy will admit children with Statements of Special Educational Needs where the Academy is named on the statement.
-The Academy has 12 places for students who have a statement of SEN with a visual impairment.
-The Local Authority will coordinate normal round applications for entry at age 11.
-The Academy will coordinate their own in-year applications and will participate in, in-year fair access protocols.
+The academy will be non-selective, taking in mixed, multi ethnic students of all abilities and serving the local community first.
+The academy is part of South Pennine Academies The academy will retain its current admissions criteria and catchment area / priority admission area (PAA).
+The academy will admit children with Statements of Special Educational Needs where the academy is named on the statement.
+The academy has 12 places for students who have a statement of SEN with a visual impairment.
+The local authority will coordinate normal round applications for entry at age 11.
+The academy will coordinate their own in-year applications and will participate in, in-year fair access protocols.

 Entry at age 11

-a) Arrangement for applications for places at Moor End Academy will be made in accordance with Kirklees Local Authority coordinated admission arrangements.
+a) Arrangement for applications for places at Moor End Academy will be made in accordance with Kirklees local authority coordinated admission arrangements, as published in the LA’s booklet, ‘Guide for Parents about Admissions to Secondary Schools’.

 b) An applicant must complete the Secondary Common Application Form (SCAF), supplied by their home Local Authority and return it as instructed by the Local Authority.